-The Employer's Supplement to this booklet will tell you if your Spouse or children are eligible for coverage.
+Your Employer's Offer of Coverage to this booklet will tell you if your Spouse or children are eligible for coverage.
 The definition of these terms is below:

 - A covered Employee's Spouse.
-The term "Spouse" shall mean the person recognized as the Employee's husband or wife under the laws of the State where the employee was married, but does not include: common law spouses; a spouse from whom the Employee is legally separated; or same sex spouses. - A covered Employee's Child(ren). - An Employee's "Child" includes his natural child, stepchild, foster child, adopted child, or a child placed with the Employee for adoption.
+The term "Spouse" shall mean the person recognized as the Employee's husband or wife under the laws of the State where the employee was married, but does not include: common law spouses; a spouse from whom the - A covered Employee's Child(ren).
+An Employee's "Child" includes his natural child, stepchild, foster child, adopted child, or a child placed with the Employee for adoption.
 An Employee's Child will be an eligible Dependent until reaching the limiting age of 26, without regard to student status, marital status, financial dependency or residency status with the Employee or any other person.
 When a child who is covered under the Plan reaches the limiting age, coverage will end on the last day of the Child's birthday month.